 And that day, I will say this.

-The Capitol Police were there for you because of your position, and I never saw such bravery in my life, and as somebody that is I'm I'm well versed in the use of firearms, going up against a rifle at a distance, walking into an open field with a pistol.
+And as somebody that is well-versed in the use of firearms, going up against a rifle at a distance, walking into an open field with a pistol, they're sitting ducks.

 You're done.

-If the guy is a good shot, a halfway decent shot.
+The odds of them surviving that are limited if the guy is a good shot, a halfway decent shot.

-Yeah, he had a semi automatic rifle, 762 caliber, that's what I was shot with, massive bullet, does a lot of damage, and both of them were shot, both David Bailey and Crystal Greiner, my two Capitol Police Security Detail officers were shot while shooting at the shooter, and they never gave up.
+Both David Bailey and Crystal Griner, my two Capitol Police security detail officers, were shot while shooting at the shooter, and they never gave up.

-In fact, they went towards him, which for the heroism and bravery, I mean they're incredibly well trained, but police officers every day risk their lives for people and it goes unnoticed.
+In fact, they went towards him, which for the heroism and bravery, I mean, they're incredibly well trained, but police officers every day risk their lives for people, and it goes unnoticed.

-That's why we all need to stand up.
+That's why we all need to stay.

 How are they doing, by the way?